skttl/konstrukt-documentation/getting-started/overview.md

 ---
-description: Getting Started with Konstrukt, the fluent administration panel builder for Umbraco.
+description: Getting Started with Konstrukt, the fluent back office UI builder for Umbraco.
 ---

 # Getting Started